-The DPP course aims to introduce students to the field of development by offering an overview of its theoretical underpinnings and historical linkages; its inherently contested and ideological nature and how it pans out in contemporary practice.
+This course aims to introduce students to the field of development by offering an overview its theoretical underpinnings, historical linkages, its inherently contested and ideological nature and how it pans out in contemporary practice.
 We start by appreciating the ways in which different ideologies have shaped understandings of development theories to glean the deeply political nature of various theoretical foundations underpinning development.
-We then intend to offer a working knowledge of how 'development' has been shaped, where it is going, and why it remains complex and contradictory, and hence its practices contingent.
+It is intended to offer a working knowledge of how development has been shaped, where it is going, and why it remains complex and contradictory, and hence its practices contingent.

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2016/17, Not available to visiting students (SS1)

 Lecture Hours 20,